BaseMax/TravelPlannerGraphQLTS/README.md

 - **User Authentication:** Users can sign up, log in, and manage their accounts.
 - **Trip Creation:** Users can create new trips, specifying the destination, dates, and other details.
-- **Itinerary Management:** Users can add, remove, and reorder activities within their trip itinerary.
+- **Itinerary Management:** Users can add, remove, and update notes within their trip itinerary.
-- **Points of Interest:** Users can search for points of interest (POIs) at their destinations.
 - **Collaboration:** Users can share their trip plans with other registered users.
 - **Real-time Updates:** Utilize GraphQL subscriptions for real-time updates when collaborating on a trip.